Leg3ndary/tagscript-docs/docs/source/BlockReference/default.rst

     This is probably the most used and important block in tagscript, it's what allows you to access what users put after an invocation.

-    In addition you will often need to parse this block, so it would be wise to check out :ref:`parsing`.
+    In addition you will often need to parse this block, so it would be wise to check out :ref:`parsing-label`.

 .. code:: css